 Home » Peas » All Products

 Alaska WR - #228U 56 days.
 Light green, straight, blunt pods.
 Peas are small, light green, low in sugar.
 Tolerant to Fusarium Wilt.
 Good canning variety.

 Big Boy (Texas Big Boy) - #343U (OP) HEIRLOOM.
 60-65 days -green shell stage, 85-90 days - dry shell.
-Upright bushes produce Crowder-type 8”L pods hold 10-15 light green peas with small brown eyes.
+Low upright bushes produce Crowder-type 8”L pods hold 10-15 light green peas with small brown eyes.
 Pods set high and are easy to pick!
 Dry peas are cream colored with light brown eyes.
 Lavender flower.
 Very prolific.
 Heat and drought tolerant.
 About 1,800-3,200 seeds/lb

 Dwarf Grey Sugar - #334U (OP) HEIRLOOM.
 57 days.
 Earliest producing snow pea with the most dwarf edible pods!
 Prolific, 24-30”H bushy plants produce 2 ½-3” clusters of light green, plump, deliciously sweet tender pods located at the tops of the plants for easy picking.
 Harvest when young and continue picking to promote further fruiting.
 Can be eaten raw straight from the garden, steamed or stir-fried.
 Attractive edible purple flowers and shoots brighten salads and add a splash of beauty to salads or as a garnishment to any dish.
 Heat and cold tolerant.
 Perfect for containers.
 About 2,500 seeds/lb

 Green Arrow - #358U (OP) HEIRLOOM.
 65 days.
 Gourmet peas!
 Heavy yielding 24-30”H plants produce plump, 4-5”L pods containing 8-11 wonderfully sweet petite emerald green peas.
 Pods develop in pairs and set at the top of the plant which makes picking easy!
 Excellent for canning and freezing, commercial production, fresh markets and home gardens.
-Resists Wilt and Mildew.
-Approximately 130 seeds per ounce or 2,080 per pound
+Tolerant: Downy Mildew, Fusarium Wilt.
+About 2,500 seeds/lb

 « Previous | 1 | 2 | 3 | Next »